 According to 19th century genealogists, our origins are located in the Niewino villages, near Bielsk Podlaski (Podlasie) in the 15th century.
 The name Książyk is mentioned in a series of reference Herbarz books that list the names of Polish nobility.

-Our origins are located in the Niewino villages, near Bielsk Podlaski (Podlasie) in the 15th century.
-According to local historians and 19th century genealogists, the Książyk are members of the Niwiński family, a branch of the Paprzyca knights who settled in the area of Wyszki in Podlaskie during the 15th century.
-Paprzyca People were a prominent family from the Kuszaba Clan and the two names were frequently mixed up.
-Along with other Paprzyca relatives, the Książyk were allowed to use the coat-of-arms of the clan.
+Local historians confirm that the Książyk people are members of the Niwiński family, a branch of the Paprzyca knights who settled in the area of Wyszki in Podlaskie during the 15th century.
+Paprzyca was a prominent family from the Kuszaba Clan and the two names were frequently mixed up.
+Along with other Paprzyca relatives, the Książyk were allowed to use the herb (coat-of-arms) of the clan.
 Hence the "h." for herb that we can found after our name in herbarz books.

-From our researches, the first recorded Książyk was Andrzej, Chamberlain of King Alexander Jagello from 1503 to 1505.
+From our researches, the first name record was Andrzej Książyk, Chamberlain of King Alexander Jagello from 1503 to 1505.
 Other documents specify that in 1569, Stanisław Książyk swore allegiance to the Polish King Sygmunt August II.

-Other Książyk families established in Galicia, a region of Western Ukraine that was a province of Poland from 1540 to 1772 and from 1918 to 1939.
-Catholic Church records mention them in the village of Boryczówka (Parish of Trembowla) in the late 17th century.
-Most of these Książyk families emigrated to the US and Canada.
+From Podlaskie, some Książyk families established in Galicia during the 17th century.
+This region of Western Ukraine was a province of Poland from 1540 to 1939.
+During the years 1875s, many Książyk families emigrated to the US and Canada.
 Those who remained in Galicia were brutally expelled in 1945.